Increasing Risk: Dynamic Mean-Preserving Spreads: Introduction

 \section{Introduction}

+Comparing the riskiness of different random variables is a topic of central importance in economic research.
+The inadequacy of the variance as a measure of risk is well established, since this criterion is satisfactory in economic applications in a limited number of cases.
+To wit: an increase in risk increases the variance, but the converse is not necessarily true. \\

-In their celebrated paper, \citeasnoun{Rothschild70} defined the concept of second-order stochastic dominance, often referred to as a Mean-Preserving Spread (MPS).\footnote{ Various terminologies apply. \ For example, \citeasnoun{Chateauneuf2004} refer, more accurately, to a mean-preserving increase in risk (MPIR).} \ This concept has become a workhorse of microeconomic analysis, with applications ranging from finance to the study of inequality (see, e.g. the standard textbooks by \citeasnoun{Laffont90} and \citeasnoun{Gollier2001}). \ In this paper, we provide the dynamic counterpart to MPSs in the context of scalar diffusion processes. \ A remarkable result is that, for a broad class of standard diffusion processes (Brownian bridges), a specific functional form which corresponds to super-diffusive ballistic noise constitutes the \textit{sole} process with non-constant drift that displays the dynamic MPS (DMPS) property. \ While the functional form is non-normal, its properties allow for simple closed-form results in a broad range of applications.
+A milestone in the search for a more informative criterion was the series of articles by Rothschild and Stiglitz (\citeyear{Rothschild70}, \citeyear{Rothschild71}, \citeyear{Rothschild72}) which defined the concept of an increase in risk in the form of second-order stochastic dominance, often referred to as a Mean-Preserving Spread (MPS) , and applied it to various economic problems.\footnote{ Various terminologies apply. \ For example, \cite{Chateauneuf2004} refer, more accurately, to a mean-preserving increase in risk (MPIR).} This concept has become a workhorse of microeconomic analysis, with applications ranging from finance to the study of inequality: see, for example, the standard textbooks by \cite{Laffont90}, \cite{Levy98} or \cite{Gollier2001}. \\